azlabsjs/ngx-components/projects/azlabs/ngx-dropzone/README.md

    */
   dropzoneConfigs: DropzoneConfig;

-  onDropzoneFileRemoved(event: unkown) {
+  onRemovedFile(event: unkown) {
     // Listen for event that get trigger when a file is removed from the dropzone }

-  onDropzoneFileAdd(event: unkown) {
-    // Listen for event that get trigger when a file is added to the dropzone }

-  onAcceptedFiles(event: File[]) {
+  onAddedFiles(event: FileList, instance: any) {
+    // Added files might not be accepted, if you wish to query for the accepted files
-    // Interact with the accpeted files
+    // inject the the dropzone component to get tge accepted files
+    // Ex:
+    console.log(instance.dropzone()?.getAcceptedFiles() ?? []); // File[]
   }

   onDropdownReset() {